PJHkorea/time-density-tension/docs/07_bullet_cluster_offset.md

 ```
 ### 4.1 Numerical Analysis of the Decoupling Phase

-1. **The Peak Over-Shoot (Step 200):** Exactly as observed in empirical weak-lensing maps of 1E 0657-56, the baryonic gas is anchored tightly near the core (`-10.75 kpc`), while the pure spacetime grid (`Tension_Pos`) effortlessly overshoots to **`298.14 kpc`**, establishing a clean spatial offset of **`308.88 kpc`**.
+1. **The Peak Over-Shoot (Step 200):** In alignment with weak-lensing observations of 1E 0657-56, the baryonic gas component stabilizes near the core (`-10.75 kpc`), while the spacetime grid position (`Tension_Pos`) maps at **`298.14 kpc`**, establishing a spatial offset of **`308.88 kpc`**.
-2. **The Limit-Cycle Invariant:** After the gas stabilizes at `0.00 kpc`, the tension grid enters a highly symmetric, non-linear harmonic oscillation tightly bounded between **± 297.5 kpc**.
+2. **The Limit-Cycle Invariant:** Following the stabilization of the gas at `0.00 kpc`, the tension grid tracks a symmetric, non-linear harmonic oscillation bounded between **$\pm 297.5\text{ kpc}$** .
-3. **Deep Covariant Convergence:** At the geometric apexes (e.g., Step 2250), the covariant divergence error collapses to **3.3927 × 10⁻⁹**, proving that this spatial separation is not a transient numerical glitch but a mathematically rigorous, permanent eigenstate solution of the TDT grid.
+3. **Covariant Convergence Constraints:** At the geometric boundaries (e.g., Step 2250), the covariant divergence error evaluates to **$3.3927 \times 10^{-9}$** , verifying that this spatial separation satisfies the conditions of a permanent eigenstate solution of the TDT grid.

 ---

-## 5. Epistemological Implications
+## 5. Theoretical Implications

-The empirical convergence of this zero-tuning simulation shatters the foundational prerequisite for Dark Matter in cluster-scale dynamics:
+The empirical convergence of this zero-tuning simulation evaluates the mass configuration requirements typically attributed to dark matter models in cluster-scale dynamics:
-- The apparent "hidden mass halo" detected via weak lensing is not a cluster of weakly interacting physical particles, but the macroscopically projected **residual elastic resonance of the spacetime grid geometry** reacting to the highly concentrated baryon drop.
+*   The mass profiles detected via weak lensing are modeled as a macroscopically projected residual elastic resonance of the spacetime grid geometry reacting to the localized baryon concentration, rather than a localized distribution of non-baryonic physical particles.
-- Because the system achieves an exact empirical match using only Riemann Zeta nodes and the fine-structure constant under a fixed universal constant variance(${\text{Std Dev } c_{\text{univ}} = 0.000000}$), the necessity for fine-tuned dark halos is completely eliminated.
+*   Because the system satisfies an empirical match utilizing the Riemann Zeta nodes and the fine-structure constant under a zero-variance parameter configuration ($$\text{Std Dev } c_{\text{univ}} = 0.000000$$), the kinematic and lensing properties of the cluster are resolved independent of empirical dark halo parameters.

-- **Purging Empirical Thresholds:** Traditional cluster dynamic frameworks introduce arbitrary physical spatial cut-offs to model the boundary interfaces of gas deceleration.
-By replacing the post-hoc constant (5.0 kpc) with an exact number-theoretic core radius invariant (\(self.r_{\text{core\_kpc}}\)) derived natively within the complex Hamiltonian base-layer, TDT achieves absolute mathematical closure over cluster-scale separations.
+- **Parameter-Free Boundary Formulation:** Cluster dynamic formulations introduce empirical spatial cut-offs to model the boundary interfaces of gas deceleration.
+By replacing post-hoc coordinates with a structural core radius invariant ($$r_{\text{core}}$$ ) derived within the complex Hamiltonian base-layer, the framework satisfies boundary closure constraints over cluster-scale separations without introducing empirical tuning parameters.

-### 5.1 Gauge Synchronization of Cluster Core Bounds ($r_{\text{core}}$)
+### 5.1 Gauge Synchronization of Cluster Core Bounds ($$r_{\text{core}}$$)

-The exact spatial threshold governing the fluid-dynamic shock front—where the collapsing baryonic gas is captured and anchored by the 2D polar metric instead of drifting—is derived from the geometric cross-sectional ratio of the fine-structure constant (α) and Shannon entropy($\ln 2$):
+The spatial threshold governing the fluid-dynamic shock front—where the decelerated baryonic gas is captured via the 2D polar metric boundary constraints—is derived from the geometric cross-sectional ratio of the fine-structure constant ($$\alpha$$) and Shannon entropy ($$\ln 2$$):

 $$tdt\_2d\_base\_scale = \frac{1}{\alpha} \cdot \frac{\gamma}{\ln 2} \approx 31.62 \text{ kpc}$$

 $$r_{\text{core}} = tdt\_2d\_base\_scale \cdot (\alpha \cdot \pi) \approx 1.45 \text{ kpc}$$

-By mapping the discrete multi-body integration boundary parameters directly onto the class-wide instance state wrapper, the Runge-Kutta 4th-order (RK4) time-evolution loop anchors the braking limits under the strict relation:
+By mapping the multi-body integration boundary parameters onto the system state wrapper, the fourth-order Runge-Kutta (RK4) time-evolution loop constrains the deceleration limits under the following boundary relation:

 $$\text{If } \vert{}p\vert{} \leq r_{\text{core}} \implies \text{Gas Capture Lock} \to \text{Unitary Stasis}$$